LoylP/Binary_Search_Algorithm_Application/README.md

 In the first row of the example, we enter 2 numbers, respectively, the number of machines and the number of products.
 In row 2, we will enter in turn the number of people that each machine can make 1 product

+- We see, if on day m we cannot complete k products, then from day 1 to day m - 1 we will not complete k products.
+- Suppose we are looking for the shortest time in the segment [l, r] and we know for certain that by day r will have completed at least k products.
+- We will choose a certain date h such that h belongs to [l, r].
+If by day h, we cannot complete k products, then according to the above comment, considering from day l to day h is not necessary and we will continue to search for results in the paragraph [h+1, r].
+- And if by day h we have completed at least k products, we will find the result in the interval [l, h] because now we know we will need at most h days to complete k products.

 Thanks <3!